 - Bad moods

-3. Not eating breakfast
+3. Not Eating Breakfast

-An exaggerated amount of people skip breakfast to lose weight.
+A lot of people skip breakfast to lose weight.
 However, doing this actually causes the opposite.

 For one reason or another, not eating breakfast is one of the most harmful habits human beings practice.